 - A number of intimate apps like menstrual cycle trackers have password protection. iKamasutra Lite does not.

 - The background music (low-pitched veena strumming) might not be everybody’s idea of mood music but there are no volume or mute options.
 Hitting the main button to exit to main screen, shuts a lot of apps but not this one.
 While your home window comes back, the music still continues.

 - A ‘shy’ app like this would need easy exits but iKamasutra Lite doesn’t provide one.
 What’s more, the exit route is not intuitive.
 To leave, you’ve got to hit the Back button, upon which you’re asked if you’re sure you want to leave and have to select ‘Okay’.

 - There is also an option to share on Facebook and Twitter, which I think is just bizarre.
 It’s too scary, the thought that such an intimate bit of information could be inadvertently broadcast to the world by a wrong touch (highly likely given the circumstances, wouldn’t you think?).

-All in all, I think this app looks very slick and is easy to navigate but much caution is recommended. iKamasutra Lite is developed by NBITE Inc and available for free download in the Android market.
-The app is also available for iPhone, iPad and Windows7.
+All in all, I think this app looks very slick and is easy to navigate but much caution is recommended. iKamasutra Lite is developed by NBITE Inc. and is available for free download in the Android market.
+The app is also available for iPhone, iPad and Windows 7.